-Bridging the Gap promotes engagement between the scholarly, policy, and public spheres to inform debate and decision making on U.S. foreign policy and evolving global challenges.
+Bridging the Gap promotes engagement between scholarly, policy, and public spheres to inform debate and decision making on U.S. foreign policy and evolving global challenges

 We equip scholars of all levels with the skills to produce influential policy-relevant research and theoretically grounded policy work.
 We also promote and facilitate the dissemination of cutting-edge research on problems of concrete importance to governments, think tanks, international institutions, non-governmental organizations, the private sector, and the broader public.
 Within the academy, we are driving changes in university culture and processes designed to incentivize public and policy engagement.